-Regular (size 36 to 42)
+Regular (size 36 to 42) - Divested in January 2016

 - Culture is sold and marketed in Denmark, Norway, Sweden, Iceland, The Netherlands, Germany, England, Switzerland and Austria, Belgium, Ireland, Israel, Spain and the Faroe Island. - Pulz is sold and marketed in Denmark, Norway, Sweden, The Netherlands, Austria, Germany, Iceland, England, Faroe Islands, Finland, Greenland and Poland. - Educe is sold and marketed in Denmark, Norway, England and Iceland.